-I started directing during while pursuing my BA at Yale University.
-Upon graduatine in 2012, I went on to work as the resident director at the Trinidad Theatre Workshop, the Caribbean's longest-running theatre company.
-To date, I have directed eight professional and six amateur productions, and have directed and developed six staged readings.
+I started directing while pursuing my BA at Yale University.
+Upon graduating in 2012, I went on to work as the resident director at the Trinidad Theatre Workshop, the Caribbean's longest-running theatre company.
+I have now been directing for over a decade, both professionally and in the university setting.
 I love developing new scripts with playwrights as well as bringing new takes to classics.
+I center social justice, anti-racist practice, and disability justice in my directing.
 Click here to see examples of my work.

 I have worked as a script consultant for the past decade, providing feedback on film and theatre scripts in early, middle and late stages of development.
 I provide concise, specific, and detailed feedback for writers as well as for producers/directors working with new work.
 I am also a trained dramaturg specializing in bringing relevance to classic texts and helping new scripts come to life.
 I have worked with playwrights from concept to production, as well as work short contract to read and provide immediate feedback.

 Teaching acting for me began with my work as a director, where I work with each individual actor to bring out their best performance.
 I was the School for the Arts Director at the Trinidad Theatre Workshop for three years, where I trained teachers, oversaw the development of course curriculum, and taught, over the years, New Actor's Workshop, for adults, Advanced Acting, Teacher's Workshop, and Children's Summer Camps.
-I have also developed plays for children and teenagers and put on productions starring young people for both child and adult audiences.
-Most recently, I ran a Shakespeare Summer Session at the MeltingPot Theatre in Kansas City Missouri.
+I have additionally taught acting to both children and adults in Kathmandu, Nepal, Kansas City, Missouri, and New Haven, Connecticut.
+I have also taught Acting at the University level.
+Additionally, I develop plays for children and teenagers and put on productions starring young people for both child and adult audiences.
 I love working with both children and adults, from people with no training at all, to those looking to develop the skills they already have.
 I strongly believe that everyone can act, and strive to bring out the confidence and empathy in my students to empower them on stage.
-I currently teach Acting at the University of Kansas.